Back to ¡°Memory Booster of Regional Anatomy¡±

 The sacral splanchnic nerves originate from the five sacral ganglia that are paravertebral ganglia on the sympathetic trunk (Route C in Fig. 3-18).

-It is the pelvic splanchnic nerves that provide parasympathetic impulse for the inferior hypogastric plexus (Fig. 7-17).
 The pelvic splanchnic nerves originate from SN2–SN4 and pass the anterior sacral foramina like other anterior rami of sacral nerves.
+The pelvic splanchnic nerves send the parasympathetic impulse to the inferior hypogastric plexus (Fig. 7-17).

 It is easy to remember that S (sacral) is S (sympathetic), while P (pelvic) is P (parasympathetic) for the inferior hypogastric plexus (Fig. 7-17).

-The superior and inferior hypogastric plexuses give off the postganglionic fibers of the sympathetic nerve and the preganglionic fibers of the parasympathetic nerve (Fig. 3-17).
+The superior and inferior hypogastric plexuses give off the postganglionic fibers of the sympathetic nerve (Route C in Fig. 3-18) and the preganglionic fibers of the parasympathetic nerve (Fig. 3-17).
 All the fibers are distributed to the smooth muscles in the pelvic cavity and the perineum.
-The inferior hypogastric plexus is closer to the internal iliac artery (Fig. 7-17), so that its fibers comfortably travel along with the arterial branches (Figs. 7-20,21).
+The inferior hypogastric plexus is close to the internal iliac artery (Fig. 7-17), so that its fibers comfortably travel along with the arterial branches (Figs. 7-20,21).

 In order to send additional sympathetic impulse to the perineum, the postganglionic fibers from sacral ganglia go through the gray rami communicantes to join the anterior rami of SN2–SN4 (Figs. 3-18,19, 7-18).
 The pudendal nerve from these anterior rami conveys sympathetic impulse to the perineum (Figs. 7-15,16).